I think you’ll agree with me when I say…

 #01.
 It Has A Federal Guarantee

-In 1987, the FHA (Federal Housing Administration)sanctioned federal insurance for reverse mortgages with the Housing and Community Development Act.
+In 1987, the FHA (Federal Housing Administration) sanctioned federal insurance for reverse mortgages with the Housing and Community Development Act.

 For you, the borrower, this assured you of the availability of funds.
-For the plan provider, this guaranteed them compensation if ever the loan balance exceeded the estate’s value.So FHA ensures that you pay an upfront mortgage insurance premium when you take out a reverse mortgage that varies based on the loan program you select.
+For the providers, this guaranteed them compensation if ever the loan balance exceeded the estate’s value.So FHA ensures that you pay an upfront mortgage insurance premium when you take out a reverse mortgage that varies based on the loan program you select.
 You will also have to finance an annual mortgage insurance premium of 1.25% of the mortgage balance.

 #02.
 It Has Non-Recourse Provisions

-HUD authorized that the FHA-insured reverse mortgage to be a non-recourse loan, thus offering added protection,unlike other mortgages.
+It authorized that the FHA-insured reverse mortgage to be a non-recourse loan, thus offering added protection,unlike other mortgages.
 It means that your estate is the only collateral that your lender can take to pay back the loan and that even if your reverse mortgage loan ends up exceeding the value of your residence, you will never have to repay more than what your estate is worth at the time of sale.

 Therefore, you don’t suffer from any personal liabilities.